10 Tips for Success: Kindergarten Book Lovers Keep Reading All Summer Long!

 Invite families to RECORD all of the picture books and quality phonics-based books they read and reread together during the summer.
 Students proudly bring the reading logs back in September.
 (Some prolific readers may want to take 5 reading logs!
 Let them.)
 Each child can return their logs to their first grade teacher in the fall: Hurray for prolific readers!
 Have a school celebration of book lovers.

-4. Remind families to recite and reread the memorable songs, poems, and rhymes, and chants from their child’s "I Can Read" Anthology Notebook pages.
+4.Ā Remind families to memorize, recite and read the rhythmic language of songs, poems, and rhymes, from their childās "I Can Read" Anthology Notebook pages.

 5. Share information with families about your local public library summer reading programs.
-Give families lists of well-loved children’s books for their trips to the library.
+Give families lists of well-loved childrenās books to look for on their trips to the library.

-6. Give each family a copy of these two resources.
-Keep joy and playfulness alive!
+6. Give each family a copy of this resource.
+Keep joy and playfulness alive!Ā

 Encourage families to keep the love of learning alive and to value unstructured childhood play.